cointobanks/lifetioncoin-docs/_includes/references.md

 [msg_quorum_final_commitment]: /en/developer-reference#term-msg_quorum_final_commitment "The Long-Living Masternode Quorum Final Commitment data type identifier of an inventory on the P2P network"
 [msg_quorum_premature_commitment]: /en/developer-reference#term-msg_quorum_premature_commitment "The Long-Living Masternode Quorum Premature Commitment data type identifier of an inventory on the P2P network"
 [msg_quorum_recovered_sig]: /en/developer-reference#term-msg_quorum_recovered_sig "The Long-Living Masternode Quorum Recovered Signature data type identifier of an inventory on the P2P network"
-[network]: /en/developer-guide#term-network "The Dash P2P network which broadcasts transactions and blocks"
+[network]: /en/developer-guide#term-network "The Lifetioncoin P2P network which broadcasts transactions and blocks"
 [op_checkmultisig]: /en/developer-reference#term-op-checkmultisig "Opcode which returns true if one or more provided signatures (m) sign the correct parts of a transaction and match one or more provided public keys (n)"
 [op_checksig]: /en/developer-reference#term-op-checksig "Opcode which returns true if a signature signs the correct parts of a transaction and matches a provided public key"
 [op_dup]: /en/developer-reference#term-op-dup "Operation which duplicates the entry below it on the stack"